COVID-19 in Bulgaria: 133 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 133 New Cases in the Last 24 hours

-The number of registered new cases of COVID-19 for the last 24 hours in Bulgaria is 133, according to the data published in the Unified Information Portal.
+One hundred and thirty-three new cases of coronavirus were registered in the last 24 hours in Bulgaria.
+One of the confirmed infected has died, according to data from the Unified Information Portal.

-There are 2,379 active cases, of which 237 are hospitalized, 25 are in intensive care units.
+The 133 new cases were identified from 2,593 tests (6.05 percent were positive).
+A little more than half (nearly 52 percent) of the newly infected have not been vaccinated against COVID-19 (they have not completed the vaccination course).

+315 people diagnosed with COVID-19 were hospitalized, 33 of them in intensive care units.
+There is a certain worsening of the situation compared to a week ago, when 235 people were in hospitals, 27 of whom were in intensive care.

-30 are the newly admitted patients infected with COVID-19 in hospitals, and 70 percent of them have not been vaccinated.
+There are 53 new arrivals in a medical facility in the last 24 hours.
+More than 64 percent of them have not been vaccinated.

-Since the beginning of the pandemic in Bulgaria, a total of 4,610,294 doses have been administered, 73 in the last 24 hours.
+278 people with a positive test for coronavirus were reported as cured in the last 24 hours.
+The total number of recoveries in Bulgaria is 1,259,243.

+In the last 24 hours, 65 doses of vaccine against COVID-19 have been administered.
+Their total number since the beginning of the campaign in Bulgaria reached 4,610,577.

 Follow Novinite.com on Twitter and Facebook